ivailo1st/widgets/README.md

 A couple of these might require a little elaboration.

-- **aquireGraphToken** is a method to easily get the appropriate token for the users access to a given resource
 - **event$** is a ([RxJS](https://rxjs-dev.firebaseapp.com/)) stream of platform events.
 The observable have a `subscribe` method on it, that notifies a callback function for each platform event.
 These platform events all have `type` and `data` properties, and can optionally have a `customData` property as well.
 Subscribe for navigation-, behaviour-, timing events and more.
+- **helpers** contains a number of helper functions:
+  - **aquireGraphToken** is a method to easily get the appropriate token for the users access to a given resource
+  - **formatDate** can be used to format strings or dates using the correct locale.
+Using DateFNS formatting: (https://date-fns.org/v2.8.1/docs/format)
   - **httpClient** is a reference to an instance of the Angular [httpClient](https://angular.io/api/common/http/HttpClient).
 Use these to achieve authorized access to Colibo-services, and to have a convenient way to do http-requests (without needing polyfills for legacy browsers).
   - **http** is an object that contains references to the httpClient method of the same name.

 ## Styling